dustinpfister/blog_posts/_posts/threejs-grouping-mesh-objects.md

 ## Groups in threejs and what else to know

-This is not a post on three.js for beginners, I have a post for that, and if you are still fairly to threejs you might want to [start by reading some kind of getting started post on threejs first](/2018/04/04/threejs-getting-started/).
-The main focus in this post has to do with creating a group of two or more or more [Mesh Object](/2018/05/04/threejs-mesh/) instances to create a single Group that can then be worked with by itself in a scene.
+If you are still fairly new to threejs you might want to [start by reading some kind of getting started post on threejs first](/2018/04/04/threejs-getting-started/).
+The main focus in this post has to do with creating a group of two or more [Mesh Object](/2018/05/04/threejs-mesh/) instances to create a single Group that can then be worked with by itself in a scene.
 These groups of objects can from complex shapes composed of many mesh objects using a collection of built in geometry constructors and materials.
-So then I assume that you have at least a basic working knowledge of three.js, and of course javaScript in general.
+I assume that you have at least a basic working knowledge of three.js, and of course javaScript in general, but regardless of where you are at I will be going over a few things in this section that you might want to read up on before hand.

 <iframe class="youtube_video"  src="https://www.youtube.com/embed/3JW--vfkxPg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### THREE.Object3D vs THREE.Group

-When it comes to grouping two ore more Mesh Objects together it may be preferable to use the Group constructor in place of just using Object3D by itself.
-However as far as I can tell there is not much of any difference other than it makes the readability of your code more clear as to what the object is.
-The fat of the matter is that when it comes to grouping things together such a task can be done with any object that is based off the Object3d class.
-This includes Groups, Mesh objects, Cameras, various helpers, and even a whole Scene object.
+When it comes to grouping two ore more Mesh Objects together it may be preferable to use the Group constructor in place of just using [Object3D by itself](/2018/04/23/threejs-object3d/).
+However as far as I can tell there is not much of any difference other than it makes the readability of your code more clear as to what the object is for.
+The fact of the matter is that when it comes to grouping things together such a task can be done with any object that is based off the Object3d class really.
+This includes Groups, Mesh objects, Cameras, various helpers, and even a whole Scene object for that matter.

 ### Version numbers matter

-I also often try to mention that three.js is a project where the version number matters a great deal, when I first wrote this post I was using [three.js r91](https://github.com/mrdoob/three.js/releases/tag/r91).
-The last time I came around to doing a little editing of this post I was able to still get all these examples to work okay with [r135 as well](https://github.com/mrdoob/three.js/releases/tag/r135).
+I also often try to mention that three.js is a project where the version number matters a great deal as code breaking changes are made all the time.
+With that said when I first wrote this post I was using [three.js r91](https://github.com/mrdoob/three.js/releases/tag/r91).
+When it comes to the last time I came around to doing a little editing of this post I was able to still get all these examples to work okay with [r135 as well](https://github.com/mrdoob/three.js/releases/tag/r135).

 ### The source code examples in this post are on Github